I’ve Homeschooled My Kids for 3 Years—These Are My Best Tricks

 All three of my kids, Cordelia, Silas, and Moses (now ages 8, 11, and 14, respectively) were attending the same Montessori school, which we loved and were happy with, near our home in the suburbs of Denver.
 That is, until Silas, then 6 years old, moved up to the first-to-third-grade classroom.
 We’re still not exactly sure what happened, but every day when he came home from school, he would crawl under a piece of furniture and sob for half an hour.

 Despite our best efforts in communication with his teacher and the administration for over a year, we couldn’t seem to improve the situation.
 We made the decision to enroll him to start at a new school the following fall (when he would be starting third grade) and brought him home to finish the bulk of the spring semester.
 We had a bumpy start as we figured out the new homeschooling situation, but settled into a nice groove pretty quickly.

 After a little time had gone by, we began to realize that our wiggly but academically advanced 8-year-old was blossoming into the peaceful, joyful person we had known him to be as a little kid.
 As much as we had wanted to try the new school in the fall, he wanted to keep homeschooling.
 We agreed, as we decided it would be foolish to change something that was working so well.
-These 25 education quotes will inspire a love of learning.

 An expanding classroom

 At the time, our older son was finishing sixth grade and was scheduled to move to a middle school in the fall.
 Moses asked if he could please have a chance to try homeschooling with his brother so that he could have more time to train for basketball.
 This all sounded reasonable and focused to us, so we said yes.
 So, that fall semester of 2017, we had our boys homeschooling for third and seventh grades.